open-autonomy/spot/specification/V2/ServiceIdentification.md

 ## Use Case:
 This message is used when a client connects to the spot service.
 ## Example
-This example would be for a future version that would support multiple scopes.
 ```JSON
 {
   "Protocol":"Open-Autonomy",